The Aracuan Bird from The Three Caballeros is pink, unlike its real world counterpart the Plain Chacalaca, which is more of a dull brown.

 The Sarco Brothers from Dino Time are supposed to be Sarcosuchus as their name suggests, but they look more like mutated crocodiles instead.

-The titular character of Bolt is supposed to be a white German Shepherd and from the looks of it an adult.
+The title character of Bolt is supposed to be a white German Shepherd and from the looks of it an adult.
 One of the most noticeable errors is he's way too small.
 He's barely larger than a cat.
 There's concept art◊ of him looking much more accurate than in the final product.
+In fact Bolt looks more a Hinks Bull Terrier.
+There is even some concept art of him with a slightly curved head.

 A very common complaint for Alpha and Omega is that the wolves in the film look absolutely nothing like wolves.
 They look more like anorexic coyotes with human hair and facial features.